NovelCraft/Documentation/tutorials/export_a_level_from_minecraft.md

 lip exec converter .\plugins\level_exporter\level_data.json .\dict.json level.dat
 ```

 The NovelCraft level will be generated in the BDS folder.
 For example, `D:\BDS\level.dat`.
 Note that this is just the level data file rather than a complete level.
-To make it a complete level, you should pack it into a zip file and then rename the zip file with extension name .ncl.
+To make it a complete level, you should pack it into a zip file and then rename the zip file with extension name .nclevel.